 Acquisitions of operating properties have been and will generally be accounted for as acquisitions of a group of assets, with costs incurred to effect an acquisition, including title, legal, accounting, brokerage commissions, and other related costs, being capitalized as part of the cost of the assets acquired.
 In connection with such acquisitions, the Company identifies and recognizes all assets acquired and liabilities assumed at their relative fair values as of the acquisition date.
 The purchase price allocations to tangible assets, such as land, site improvements, and buildings and improvements are presented within income producing property in the consolidated balance sheets and depreciated over their estimated useful lives.
 Acquired lease intangible assets are presented as a separate component of assets on the consolidated balance sheets.
 Acquired lease intangible liabilities are presented within other liabilities in the consolidated balance sheets.
 The Company amortizes in-place lease assets as depreciation and amortization expense on a straight-line basis over the remaining term of the related leases.
+The Company amortizes above-market lease assets as reductions to rental revenues on a straight-line basis over the remaining term of the related leases.
 The Company amortizes below-market lease liabilities as increases to rental revenues on a straight-line basis over the remaining term of the related leases.
-The Company amortizes below-market ground lease assets as increases to amortization of right-of-use assets - finance lease sets as decreases to amortization of right-of-use assets as decreases to amortization of right-of-use assets as decreases to amortization of right-of-use assets - finance leases.
+The Company amortizes below-market ground lease assets as increases to amortization of rightof-use assets - finance leases expense on a straight-line basis over the remaining term of the related leases.
+Conversely, the Company amortizes above-market ground lease assets as decreases to amortization of right-of-use assets - finance leases expense on a straight-line basis over the remaining term of the related leases.